chinniprashanth/omdb/README.md

 ->when we given the movie name it will display the movie name and "Rotten Tomatoes rating"

-->Else there is no Rotten Tomatoes rating in the movie it will shows no Rotten Tomatoes ratings
+->Else there is no Rotten Tomatoes rating in the movie it will display no Rotten Tomatoes ratings